toy/image_optim_pack/README.markdown

 make run # => all

-make test # Test bins for current os/arch
+make test # Test bins for current os/arch make test -i # Continue if one of bins fail

 make download # Download archives make build # Build all without copying to output directory